Raphael40/Java-Course/03_java-fundamentals/02_variables_operators_conditionals.md

 ### else

-We can use the keyword `else` to add a fallback condition.
+We can use the keyword `else` to add a secondary condition.

 ```
 if (condition) {